pingcap/tidb-operator/en/deploy-on-gcp-gke.md

 ## Use local storage

-Some GCP instance types provide additional [local store volumes](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd).
+Use [Zonal Persistent disks](https://cloud.google.com/compute/docs/disks#pdspecs) as a primary production configuration.
+To simulate bare metal performance, some GCP instance types provide additional [local store volumes](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd).
 You can choose such instances for the TiKV node pool to achieve higher IOPS and lower latency.

 > **Note:**
 >